“A bend in the road is not the end of the road, unless you do not make the turn.”

 (she/her)

-Blair Wexler-Singer (MSW, RSW) is a social worker and psychotherapist registered in the provinces of Ontario, Alberta and British Columbia, practicing in the field of reproductive counselling.
-She has a certificate in Perinatal Grief and Loss, and has extensive familiarity working with people who have endured trauma, grief and loss, addiction, mental illness and attachment challenges.
-With over 15 years’ experience in family and child services, Blair is highly skilled at developing and implementing psycho-educational training workshops and is well versed in conducting mandatory assessments for prospective foster, kinship, and adopting families.
-She was most recently the Foster Care Coordinator at Jewish Family & Child Service (JF&CS), where she provided mentorship and family support to both foster and adopt families.
+Blair Wexler-Singer (BSC, MSW, RSW) is a social worker and psychotherapist registered in the provinces of Ontario, Alberta, and British Columbia, practicing in the field of reproductive counselling.
+She has a certificate in Perinatal Grief and Loss and has over 17 years’ experience working extensively with people who have endured trauma, grief and loss, addiction, mental illness, and attachment challenges.

 Our Administrative